zabbonat/hadoop_and_deep_learning_lessons/README.md

-# hadoop_exercises
+# Hadoop and Deep Learning Lessons
-Exercises for Hadoop Classes
+Slides and Exercises for the Hadoop and Deep Learning Course